 The Rolleiflex and Rolleicord TLRs are very sturdy built cameras meant for professional use.
 A member of the Photo.net community writes over and over again that one should not buy a forty year old Rolleiflex camera because it will be worn.
 For heavily used cameras of mediocre built quality, this may be true.
 For the Rolleiflex that is complete nonsense.
 Most Rolleiflexes from the Fifties are still sound cameras for daily use.
 Like all mechanical tools they have to be serviced now and then.
 When a Rolleiflex is not working properly, all it will need is a service by a competent repair person.
 Inexperienced “repair” is a rather common fault.
 When considering the very early ones, please, read the section on film of this page.

-In his book Collecting and using Classic Cameras (London, Thames and Hudson, ISBN 0-500-27656-0), Ivor Matanle gives a few points to watch: the lens panel, the back and the leaf shutter.
+In his book Collecting and using Classic Cameras (London, Thames and Hudson, ISBN 0-500-27656-0), Ivor Matanle mentions a few points to check: the lens panel, the back and the leaf shutter.

 The lens panel

 “Everything in a TLR depends on the lens panel being parallel to the film plane.
 Be very cautious about a twin-lens reflex whose focusing is stiff, as this often indicates it has been dropped on its front, and look for other evidence of this mistreatment.
 Check that the wheel that sets the aperture is not stiff, and that the shutter button pops smartly out after being pressed.
 Stiffness or sluggishness indicates a need for servicing.”